Tag Archives: seeing the dentist when sick

 How Sick Are You?

-Whether or not to go to your appointment depends largely on how sick you are.
-For example, a headache is a common condition that could make you think about cancelling.
+Whether or not to cancel your dentist appointment depends largely on how sick you are.
+For example, a headache is a common condition that could make you think about canceling.
 However, not all headaches are the same.
 If you have a reasonably high pain tolerance and a simple headache, you might prefer to suffer through.
 If you have a severe migraine, though, the sights and sounds of a dental office could be too much to bear.
 Only you know how sick you are, and what your personal tolerance level is.

 Are You Contagious?